Wenzhou World Trade Center

 Wenzhou World Trade Center (温州世贸中心大厦) is a 68-floor supertall skyscraper in Wenzhou, Zhejiang, China.
 Construction of the building began on 9 June 2003 and was completed in 2010 at 333 m (1,093 ft), giving it the title of the 107th-tallest building in the world.
-It is located in the downtown area of Wenzhou where it stands as the tallest building in the city, the tallest in Zhejiang province and the 56th-tallest in China.
+It is located in the downtown area of Wenzhou where it stands as the tallest building in the city.
+It's the tallest in Zhejiang province and the 56th-tallest in China.

 The Wenzhou World Trade Center is to be used as office space and a luxury hotel.

 Original plans called for the Wenzhou World Trade Center to be only 260 m (853 ft) tall.